Generic selectors

 When the first attempt at talking to the offender fails, the victim is now required to bring one or two others along and, again, try to talk with the offender.

-Notice that it says “one or two others, so that in the mouth of two or three witnesses…” This means the victim and the “one or two others” are now all witnesses.
+Notice that it says “one or two more, that ‘by the mouth of two or three witnesses…” This means the victim and the “one or two more” are now all witnesses.
 At this point, the offender is being subjected to a very specific legal process.
 The last half of verse 16 is a quote from a statute (commandment) in the Old Testament:

 Witnesses are an important part of God’s judicial system because they provide legal testimony that establishes the truth of any matter brought before a judge.
 In fact, they were still required at the time of the disciples (Acts 1:8, 22; 2:32; et al).
 They are vital to establishing truth.
 This is why God requires them for all judgments, on earth as well as in heaven, including the final judgment (Matthew 12:36).
 Witnesses were particularly important in death penalty cases:

-Now the matter is brought to the attention of the Church.
-Many have mistakenly thought that “the church” means to tell it to an ordained elder.
-While an elder is a member of the Church, the Church does not consist solely of elders.
-The Church is the body of Christ, so it includes all baptized members.
+Now the matter is brought to the attention of the ekklesia.
+Many have mistakenly thought that the ekklesia means to tell it to an ordained elder.
+While an elder is a member of the ekklesia, the ekklesia does not consist solely of elders.
+The ekklesia is the body of Christ, so it includes all baptized members.

-Understanding who of the Church should be involved can be seen by knowing why the Church is involved.
-In this case, the matter is brought before the Church for judgment!
+Understanding who of the ekklesia should be involved can be seen by knowing why the ekklesia is involved.
+In this case, the matter is brought before the ekklesia for judgment!
+Notice the Corinthians:

-1 CORINTHIANS 6:1-5 Does anyone among you who has a matter against another dare to go to a court of law before the unrighteous, and not before the saints?
-2 Don’t you know that the saints shall judge the world?
-And if the world is to be judged by you, are you unworthy of the most trivial of judgments?
-3 Don’t you know that we shall judge angels?
-How much more then the things of this life?
-4 So then, if you have judgments concerning the things of this life, why do you appoint as judges those who have no standing in the church?
-5 Now I say this to your shame.
-Is it because there is not a wise man among you, not even one, who is able to decide between his brothers?
+1 CORINTHIANS 6:1-5 Dare any of you, having a matter against another, go to law before the unrighteous, and not before the saints?
+2 Do you not know that the saints will judge the world?
+And if the world will be judged by you, are you unworthy to judge the smallest matters?
+3 Do you not know that we shall judge angels?
+How much more, things that pertain to this life?
+4 If then you have judgments concerning things pertaining to this life, do you appoint those who are least esteemed by the ekklesia to judge?
+5 I say this to your shame.
+Is it so, that there is not a wise man among you, not even one, who will be able to judge between his brethren?

-Whatever judgment is rendered by the Church is bound or loosed in heaven as long as it is done according to God’s Law and they are gathered together in His name.
+Whatever judgment is rendered by the ekklesia is bound or loosed in heaven as long as it is done according to God’s Law and they are gathered together in His name.

-PRINCIPLE: The third step in dealing with an unrepentant offender is to bring the matter before those in the Church who are able to judge the matter.
+PRINCIPLE: The third step in dealing with an unrepentant offender is to bring the matter before those in the ekklesia who are able to judge the matter.

-PRINCIPLE: Any offense that is brought before the Church should only include the victim(s), the one or two additional witnesses, and at least one converted man capable of judging the matter.
+PRINCIPLE: Any offense that is brought before the ekklesia should only include the victim(s), the one or two additional witnesses, and at least one converted man capable of judging the matter.

 The sincere desire of those involved in judging an offense must be that the offender repent.
 Otherwise, the hearing becomes strictly a matter of vengeance or condemnation.
 That prerogative falls under the authority of God alone.
 If the offender still refuses to repent, only then is the judgment rendered:

-The Jews traditionally considered the heathen and tax collector (publicans in the KJV) as undesirables.
+The Jews traditionally considered the heathen and tax collectors (publicans in the KJV) as undesirables.
 But what does that mean?
-Paul sums up what the Church must do with unrepentant offenders:
+Paul sums up what the ekklesia must do with unrepentant offenders:

-ROMANS 16:17 Now I exhort you, brethren, to take note of those who are causing divisions and offenses contrary to the doctrine which you have learned, and shun them.
+ROMANS 16:17 Now I urge you, brethren, note those who cause divisions and offenses, contrary to the doctrine which you learned, and avoid them.

-Those who cause offenses and do not repent are obviously not serving Jesus Christ and the Church.
+Those who cause offenses and do not repent are obviously not serving Jesus Christ and the ekklesia.
 Worse yet, they are causing dissentions and divisions within the body of Christ.
-Such unrepentant offenders are to be shunned and avoided, i.e. disfellowshipped.
+Such unrepentant offenders are to be avoided.

-PRINCIPLE: If an offender is unrepentant and found to be causing dissention and division, the judgment of the Church is to take note of the person and shun him or her.
+PRINCIPLE: If an offender is unrepentant and is causing dissention and division, the judgment of the ekklesia is to note of the person and AVOID him or her.

 Furthermore, an offender must also understand that the penalty for sin is death unless there is repentance.